Why go all-inclusive?

-If you are going on holiday to do any activity such as skiing, make sure you're adequately covered by holiday insurance.
+If you're going on holiday to do any activity such as skiing, make sure you're adequately covered by holiday insurance.

 What to do if my all-inclusive holiday isn't as described?

 But this is a worst-case scenario.
-If you want to let someone else take the strain of organising and have a choice of activities at your fingertips, all-inclusive holidays are a brilliant choice – especially in the current financial climate with poor exchange rates.
+If you want to let someone else take the strain of organising and have a variety of activities at your fingertips, all-inclusive holidays are a great choice – especially in the current financial climate with poor exchange rates.

-But one final word of warning from me: if you like peace and quiet, check what entertainment the hotel offers and at what time – I once found myself on an all-inclusive health retreat at a (quite upmarket) hotel in Turkey that had booming music from discos and karaoke until 2am every morning.
+But one final word of warning: if you like peace and quiet, check what entertainment the hotel offers and at what time – I once found myself on an all-inclusive health retreat at an upmarket hotel in Turkey with booming music from discos and karaoke until 2am every morning.
 Not relaxing at all!